1993 Atlantic hurricane season: Seasonal forecasts

-Pre-season forecasts

 Forecasts of hurricane activity are issued before each hurricane season by Dr. William M. Gray and his associates at Colorado State University (CSU) and the Weather Research Center (WRC).
 A normal season as defined by the National Oceanic and Atmospheric Administration (NOAA) has 12.1 named storms, of which 6.4 reach hurricane strength, and 2.7 become major hurricanes.
 In December 1992, Gray anticipated a near average season with 11 named storms, 6 hurricanes, and 3 major hurricanes.
 Another predication on April 16, 1993 was unchanged from the previous forecast.
 In June, Gray revised the number of hurricanes to seven, though the forecast of named storms and major hurricanes remained the same.
 By August, the number hurricanes predicted was lowered back to six, matching the December 1992 and April forecasts.
 The sole prediction made by the WRC called for seven named storms and five hurricanes, though no forecast was made on the numbers of major hurricanes.